dx-77/FlDow/README.md

 # FlDow
-Fldow is designed to download actual verisons of frequently* used Windows programs
+FlDow is designed to download actual verisons of frequently* used Windows programs